Are there any age restrictions on entry?

 Is a Support Boat mandatory for all swimmers?

-Yes it is – Every swimmer, including solo, duo and teams, must have a designated motorised support boat.
+In the 21km – yes it is.
+Every swimmer, including solo, duo and teams, must have a designated motorised support boat.

 Are there any qualification requirements?